 The continent of South America has experienced remarkable economic growth since the beginning of the 20th century.
 Most of the economies in this region are among the world’s fastest developing economies.
 However, despite the growth, most countries still suffer from significant unemployment and poverty rates.
 The weakest economies in the continent on the basis of GDP per capita are listed below:

-Bolivia is the poorest country in South America in terms of GDP per capita.
-The per capita income in the country was $7,190 in 2016 according to the records of the International Monetary Fund.
+Bolivia is the second poorest country in South America in terms of GDP per capita.
+The per capita income in the country was $3,682 in 2018 according to the records of the International Monetary Fund.
 The nation is located in the western-central part of the continent.
 Santa Cruz de la Sierra is the financial and economic hub of Bolivia.
 The landlocked geography of the country puts it at an economic disadvantage.
-The 2010 Index of Economic Freedom rated the country as a ‘Repressed’ economy.
+The 2010 Index of Economic Freedom rated the country as a "repressed" economy.
 The Bolivian economy suffered a major setback in the 1980’s when prices of tin fell, weakening the economy since tin mining was an important source of income in the country.
 Recently, however, the economy has bounced back and is experiencing a period of growth.
 Sound economic policies implemented by the Bolivian government has encouraged such growth.

-Located in the northwestern part of South America, Ecuador has the fourth lowest GDP per capita in the continent at $11,036.
+Located in the northwestern part of South America, Ecuador has the fifth lowest GDP per capita in the continent at $6,315.
 The middle-income, developing economy of the country highly relies on agricultural commodities and petroleum for its survival.
 The GDP of the country exhibited an average annual growth of 4.3% between 2007 and 2012.
 Unemployment rates have also fallen significantly in the past few years.
 In 2001, the extreme poverty rate was at 40% but decreased to 17.4% by 2011.

 The Poorest Countries In South America

 |Rank||Nation||Per Capita Income (USD)|

 Your APA Citation